top of page

 • Covered boat transfer from Lund, BC to the Desolation Sound and the Resort (45 minutes).
 An optional land shuttle is available from Powell River Airport to Lund - where the boat leaves for the Resort

-Not Included Camera gear rentals, alcoholic beverages, travel from your home to Lund or Powell River.
+Not Included Camera gear rentals, alcoholic beverages (except when included with dinners), gratuity, travel from your home to Lund or Powell River.

 Anchor 1